isomerpages/nlb-discovereads/_diy-resources/Singapore Storytellers/Episode 1: Game Time.md

 ---
 ### **Episode 1: Game Time**

 In a time before computers and mobile games, how did kids amuse themselves?
 Auntie Shirley talks about her childhood and the games she used to play.
-Watch this video on 31 May.